PCI DSS (Payment Security)

 These standards are binding for all outlets where credit cards are accepted – including your online shop.
 The companies involved in this process (the payment service provider and the merchant with a payment gateway) must ensure that their systems conform to high security standards, and must be certified by specially licensed institutions.

-Information about the new security standard PCI DSS 3.0
+Information about the current security standard PCI DSS 3.2

 Within the framework of periodic certification, compliance with the guidelines is checked, whereby the certification process for the individual merchant categories differs.
 The assignment of merchant category is based, amongst other things, on the number of transactions per month and the type of transaction (standard transaction, e-commerce or mail/phone order).